-- Strongly encourage professors to increase the use of experts as guest professors to enrich learning in the classroom. - Develop a glossary of words to standardize and elevate the use of business language in communicating course content in the classroom by translating Christian language into the language of the marketplace so that students are fully equipped to collaborate effectively "in the world" those values that are not "of the world". - Explore the development of three new courses for inclusion in the EMBA program: 1) The Business of Philanthropy 2) Principles of Entrepreneurship and 3) Business as missions.
+- Strongly encourage professors to increase the use of experts as guest professors to enrich learning in the classroom. - Develop a glossary of words to standardize and elevate the use of business language in communicating course content in the classroom by translating Christian language into the language of the marketplace so that students are fully equipped to collaborate effectively "in the world" those values that are not "of the world". - Explore the development of three new courses for inclusion in the EMBA program: - o The Business of Philanthropy - o Principles of Entrepreneurship - o Business as mission